-For those who are just moving into being more eco-friendly, sustainable, and conscious about what they eat and use, the bathroom doesn’t usually set off alarm bells.
-However, there are so many ways that we can change our bathrooms into somewhere that is sustainable and more eco-friendly.
+For those who are just moving into being more eco-friendly, the bathroom doesn’t usually set off alarm bells.
+However, there are many ways that we can change our bathrooms to be better for the planet and our own personal health.

 One of the biggest points of waste in the bathroom is plastic.
-Toothbrushes only last up to 3 months and then need to be replaced; small plastic toothpicks and even the tubes aren’t biodegradable as standard.
+Toothbrushes only last up to 3 months and then need to be replaced; small plastic toothpicks and even the tubes aren’t biodegradable and contribute to the global plastic waste issue.
 There are options to help replace all of these items.
 Using a biodegradable toothbrush, switching to toothpaste tablets, and investing in a reusable or biodegradable set of toothpicks also helps.

-If toothpaste tabs aren’t your thing, or you don’t like them, look for organic certified toothpaste in biodegradable/recyclable tubs.
+If toothpaste tabs aren’t your thing, look for organic certified toothpaste in biodegradable/recyclable tubs.

 For those who have a coffee machine that grinds the beans, you can reuse your coffee grinds as a body scrub by mixing them in with some oil of your choice.
 And if smelling like coffee isn’t your idea of a good day — you can use them on plants to help fend off pests.